 Ads by Money.
 We may be compensated if you click this ad.Ad

 With increased industrial demand and the abandonment of the gold standard, the gold-silver ratio has experienced significant volatility since 1933.
-However, investors can still use it as a hedging strategy to help identify opportunities for trading gold and silver.
+But investors can still use it as a hedging strategy to help identify opportunities for trading gold and silver.
 That’s because historically, precious metals have served as reliable portfolio hedges during periods of market volatility, economic downturns and recessions.

 Ads by Money.
 We may be compensated if you click this ad.Ad